cstkennedy/review-examples/Review-03/README.md

   4. Arrays of Structs
   5. Documenting Functions &amp; structs

 Example 1 was our starting point.
-It was copied from Review Session 02 Example
+It was copied from Review 02 Example
 6. Examples 2-8--included in Review-03.zip--were discussed in the context of the above topics.
 The Notes directory contains the Excel document used to visualize arrays and structs.